 Neonatal abstinence syndrome (also called NAS). (also called NAS).
 NAS is when a baby is exposed to a drug in the womb and goes through withdrawal after birth.
 NAS is most often caused when a woman takes opioids during pregnancy.
 Babies afflicted with NAS can have serious problems such as being born too small or suffering from breathing problems.Taking opioid medications, even as prescribed by health care provider can increase the risk of NAS in babies.
 This is one reason that your doctor and care provider need to know about all medications you take and the dosage you take them.

 If you have opioid use disorders, talk to your health care provider.
 Need treatment for prescription opioid drugs?
-Contact Florida Center for Recovery at 800-851-3291 or chat with us online now.
-Our trained addiction specialists will be able to guide you to the right direction.
+Contact Florida Center for Recovery at 800-643-4005 or chat with us online now.
+Our trained addiction specialists will be able to guide you in the right direction.

 Click on the links below to visit Florida Center for Recovery's FACEBOOK testimonial/reviews posts.